Pretty much everyone has heard of this Morse code distress signal, but there is still some confusion about what “SOS” really stands for.

 How to Send an SOS

-It is really not that hard to learn how to send an SOS.
+It is really not that hard to learn how to send an SOS, it was made to be easy for a reason.

 SOS can be sent in any way Morse code can—for example, light signals, sound signals, and even blinking.
 It can also be used and recognized visually by spelling out the actual letters for people to see.